sarthak219/Driver_Drowsiness_Detection_System/README.md

 1. Install the required dependencies (Python, OpenCV, TensorFlow/Keras).

-2. Clone my repository and navigate to the project directory.
+2. Clone my repository and run the main.ipynb file.

-3. Run the main.py file.

-4. Give access to use your device camera.
+3. Give access to use your device camera.

 4. The system will continuously monitor the driver's eyes and sound an alarm if drowsiness is detected.